Cognitive Process

 Jump to search

-A Cognitive Process is a mental process that involves the acquisition, processing, storage, and retrieval of information.
+A Cognitive Process is a mental process that enables information processing, knowledge construction, and behavioral response through neural activity and cognitive functions.

 - Context: